somefunAgba/NLSIG-COVID19Lab/README.md

 For deaths: the YIR = 0.4584 [0.4241, 0.5079] indicates that the numbers are still increasing but may likely peak soon; the XIR = 0.9266 [0.8634, 1.0245] indicates that this time is most-likely a peak period, close to a post-peak period. -->

 ## Frontend API
-Examples of Frontend APIs available for this pacakage can be found in the:
+Examples of Frontend APIs available for this software package can be found in the:

 1. ``examples_m_api`` folder and